HumanCellAtlas/dcp-cli/docs/Pilot_submitters_SOP.md

 The hca-cli supports [wildcards](https://en.wikibooks.org/wiki/A_Quick_Introduction_to_Unix/Wildcards) which allows multiple files to be uploaded using one command if they have a common naming convention.
 For example,

 ```
-hca upload file *.fastq
+hca upload file *.fastq.gz
 ```

-will upload all files in the current directory where the filename ends in `.fastq`.
+will upload all files in the current directory where the filename ends in `.fastq.gz`.

 A list of files present in the selected upload area can be viewed by running: